mongodb/mongodbatlas-cloudformation-resources/cfn-resources/autogen/README.md

 - mongodb-atlas-customdbrole-req.json : contains metadata related to the code generation, like potentially required fields, and fields that might be needed by the Atlas go Client

 ### Step 3:
-Run below command to generate Resource template which reads /configs/<resource>-schema.json and /configs/<resource>-req.json
+Run make create command to generate Resource template which reads /configs/<resource>-schema.json and /configs/<resource>-req.json

-For example: to create search-index resource run below command. search-indexes is the directory name for resource to create indexes is the ResourceName that can be found in the end of the OpenAPI URL.
-For Example: /api/atlas/v1.0/groups/{groupId}/clusters/{clusterName}/fts/indexes

 #### the make create requires 3 inputs: